mahmoud-y0usef/c-programming-language-trainning/README.md

      2222

      3333
-You will be given multiple lines, each line containing an N number (Ahmed's password).
+You will be given multiple lines, each line containing an N number Ahmed's password.
 Check if the password matches Ahmed's 3 saved passwords, and terminate the program if the password is "Correct".
 Input
 Each of the following lines will contain the passwords N 1 ≤ N ≤ 10^4 .
 Output